Help for Kanji

 How it works

-If a kanji does not appear in the dictionnary, it means no marking on the database is using this kanji.
+If a kanji does not appear in the dictionary, it means no marking on the database is using this kanji.

-The local dictionnary has 2 tables, the first one is the basic dictionnary and includes most of the kanji available in the database.
-The second one, much smaller covers hiragana, katagana and few old kanji not yet transfered to the first table.
+The local dictionary has 2 tables, the first one is the basic dictionary and includes all the kanji available in the database.
+The second one, much smaller covers hiragana, katagana and and specific characters.

-Regarding old kanji (there are several thousand’s), there are transfered by hand from the second table to the basic dictionnary from time to time.
+Regarding old kanji (there are several thousands), they are added by hand to the local dictionary when necessary.

 The Japanese marking guide by John Wocher